asprenger/MLflow_introduction/README.md

 A popular option to deploy TensorFlow models is to use [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving).

 MLflow Model does not support Tensorflow Serving currently.
 As a workaround, we can download the SavedModel from the Tracking Service and deploy it into Tensorflow Serving.
 This works because the MLflow model is just the SavedModel with some meta-data.

-We use the same `mlflow artifacts download` command again but this time specify artifact path `exported_model/tfmodel`:
+We use the same `mlflow artifacts download` command again but specify a different artifact path `exported_model/tfmodel`:

     MLflow_TRACKING_URI=http://127.0.0.1:5000 mlflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model/tfmodel

 This downloads the SavedModel to a local directory.

-Check out the [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) documentation how to deploy the SavedModel with TensorFlow Serving.
+Check out the [Tensorflow Serving documentation](https://www.tensorflow.org/tfx/guide/serving) how to deploy the SavedModel with TensorFlow Serving.

 ## MLflow Project